jigsjasper/Int_SQL_Project/README.md

 - In 2023 we saw a drop in number of customers acquired, which is concerning.
 - With both lowering LTV and decreasing customer acquisition, the company is facing a potential revenue decline.

-### 3. Retention Analysis
+### 3️⃣ Retention Analysis
 - Identified customers at risk of churning
-- Analyzed last purchase patterns
+- Labeled customers as Active or Churned (no purchase in the past 6 months)
-- Calculated customer-specific metrics
+- Calculated customer-specific metrics, Analyzed churn by cohort

 🖥️ Query: [3_retention_analysis.sql](/3_retention_analysis.sql)